cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 When some of the resources are left unspecified, then Work Queue tries to find some reasonable defaults as follows:

-- If no resources are specified, then a single task from the category will consume a **whole worker**.
+- If no resources are specified, or all resources are specified to be 0, then a single task from the category will consume a **whole worker**.
 - Unspecified gpus are always zero.
 - If a task specifies gpus, then the default cores is zero.
 - Unspecified cores, memory and disk will get a default according to the